Djemal Pasha: Legacy

 In Syria and Lebanon, 6 May is Martyrs' Day, a national holiday that commemorates the execution of seven Syrians in Damascus and 14 in Beirut by Djemal Pasha for their collaboration with the British and French at the height of WWI.
-The French and British had promised arms and Financing for some Syrians and Lebanese actors with the ultimate independence and statehood status, provided they revolt and sabotage the Ottoman war effort.
-The squares in the cities that they were executed in were renamed Martyrs' Square.
+The French and British had promised arms and financing for some Syrians and Lebanese actors with the ultimate independence and statehood status, provided they revolt and sabotage the Ottoman war effort.
+The squares in which the executions occurred in Damascus and in Beirut were renamed "Martyrs' Square" (ساحة الشهداء).